 In this exercise, we will focus on how one can utilize the text-mining tools used in exercise 1 to interpret the results from a microbiome analysis.
 To this end, we will start from the results published on the human colorectal cancer microbiome (Zeller et al., 2014).

 It is important to note that there are currently no dedicated text-mining tools that have been designed to aid microbiome analysis.
 What we will do is thus to (ab)use existing text-mining tools and resources, to illustrate what is already now possible with text-mining and which will hopefully be possible to do in a more user-friendly manner in the future.

 2.1 Using NER to dig deeper

 Colorectal cancer studies have revealed a strong cooccurrence pattern between the proinflammatory Fusobacterium nucleatum and Parvimonas micra.
 This led to a systematic search for literature linking also the latter bacterial species to inflammatory response.
-A simple PubMed search retrieves only three publications:
+A simple PubMed search retrieves only four publications: